dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 	It should take a couple of minutes to finish

-* Once `captus` is finished you will see a directory called `01_clean_reads` Make a list of file and directories there
+* Once `captus` is finished, you will see a directory called `01_clean_reads` Make a list of files and directories there

 		cd 01_clean_reads